johnkerl/miller/README-profiling.md

 Notes:

 * Any of the above can be run using the profiler.
-I find Flame Graph mode particuarly informative for drill-down.
+I find Flame Graph mode particularly informative for drill-down.
 * The above refer to `mlr5` and `~/tmp/miller/mlr` as well as `./mlr`.
 The idea is I have a copy of Miller 5.10.3 (the C implementation) saved off in my path as `mlr5`.
 Then I keep `~/tmp/miller` on recent HEAD.
 Then I have `.` on a dev branch.
 Comparing `mlr5` to `./mlr` shows relative performance of the C and Go implementations.
 Comparing `~/tmp/miller/mlr` to `./mlr` shows relative performance of whatever optimization I'm currently working on.
 * Several of the above scripts use [justtime](https://github.com/johnkerl/scripts/blob/main/fundam/justtime) to get one-line timing information.